sherazahmad634/embeddings-mental-health-triage/README.md

 # 1. install (CPU is fine; first run downloads ~80 MB for the embedder)
 pip install -r requirements.txt

-# 2. regenerate the dataset (deterministic, ~1000 examples in 4 balanced classes)
+# 2. Regenerate the dataset (deterministic, ~1000 examples in 4 balanced classes)
 python scripts/generate_dataset.py --per-class 250 --seed 42

 # 3. train + evaluate three classifiers; the best one is saved